sandydunlop/website/docs/markista/javadoc/markista/scanning/ApiScanner.md

 <span style="font-family: monospace; font-size: 80%;">void __calculateUnnamedModuleSourcePath__()</span>

-Derive an appropriate source root for the unnamed module by inspecting the source path of the first package contained in the unnamed module.
-If the unnamed module contains no packages this is a no-op.
+Derive an appropriate source root for the unnamed module by inspecting the source path of the first package contained in the unnamed module.If the unnamed module contains no packages this is a no-op.